sjas/gosca/README.md

 - some error reporting/handling
 - make the destination path / module path settable from config file (not hardcoded, is no use for me since the path structure is a fixed convention for all my setups)
+- create some checkout function to quick-build repos from urls
+- possibly redo the argparsing then, too